essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ---

-C# is absolutely not dead and continue to evolve (C# 7 pattern matching ...). <br /> However Having another point of view in itself will make you better at what you do everyday.
+C# is absolutely not dead and continue to evolve <br /> However having another point of view in itself can only make you better at what you do everyday.

 ---
 ### Thank you !